[Holodeck:

 KES: Hello?
 Anybody here?
 Neelix?

-Everyone: Surprise!
+ALL: Surprise!

 NEELIX: Surprise!
 Happy birthday, my sweet.